Event-plane flow analysis without non-flow effects: Introduction

 The paper is organized as follows.
-In Sec.~\ref{s:description}, we describe the method for a detector with perfect azimuthal symmetry, and we explain why it automatically gets rid of autocorrelations and nonflow correlations, in contrast to the standard event-plane method.
-Readers interested in applying the method should jump to Appendix~\ref{s:implementation}, which describes the recommended practical implementation, taking into account anisotropies in the detector acceptance.
-In Sec.~\ref{s:results}, we present results of Monte-Carlo simulations.
-Lee-Yang zeroes are compared to 2- and 4-particle cumulants.
+In Sec.~\ref{s:description}, we describe the method for a detector with perfect azimuthal symmetry, and we explain why it automatically removes autocorrelations and nonflow correlations, in contrast to the standard event-plane method.
+Readers interested in applying the method should read Appendix~\ref{s:implementation}, which describes the recommended practical implementation, taking into account anisotropies in the detector acceptance.
+In Sec.~\ref{s:results}, we present results of Monte-Carlo simulations, where results obtained with the Lee-Yang zeroes method are compared to those obtained with 2- and 4-particle cumulants.
 Sec.~\ref{s:discussion} concludes with a discussion of where the method should be applicable, and of its limitations.